Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Introduction

+Token-interface stability is also a prerequisite for reliable explainability probes that interpret hidden states through the vocabulary space.
+Mechanistic interpretability tools such as the logit lens decode intermediate residual-stream states with the model's unembedding, implicitly treating the output head as a semantic coordinate system for layerwise analysis~\cite{nostalgebraist2020logitlens,elhage2021mathematical}.
+Related vocabulary-space probes, editing diagnostics, and adaptation analyses make a similar assumption: a hidden-state direction should have a stable token-level meaning when it is decoded.
+When the token interface drifts, the same hidden-space displacement can be read through a changing output geometry, making intermediate predictions, causal traces, and post-training updates harder to compare across layers or checkpoints.

+This motivation aligns with the emerging view of \emph{intrinsic interpretability}, which aims to build transparency directly into model architectures and computations rather than relying only on post-hoc approximations.
+A recent survey organizes this direction around design paradigms such as functional transparency, concept alignment, representational decomposability, explicit modularization, and latent sparsity induction~\cite{gao2026towards}.
+PIT contributes to this agenda at the token-interface level.
+Instead of adding an external explainer after training, PIT makes the embedding and unembedding mutually consistent by construction, so vocabulary-level probes such as the logit lens operate on a more stable and geometrically aligned decoder.
+This does not by itself solve interpretability, but it removes a source of avoidable ambiguity from analyses that depend on vocabulary directions.

 We propose Pseudo-Inverse Tying (PIT), a simple and principled mechanism that enforces a pseudo-inverse-consistent token interface throughout training.
-PIT synchronizes the embedding and unembedding by constructing them as coupled projections of a shared latent token memory: the two matrices are no longer learned independently, but are derived from the same underlying representation through an invertible coupling.
-This design guarantees that decoding acts as a left-inverse of encoding in the model’s hidden space, so the token interface remains aligned rather than drifting during optimization.
-We implement the coupling with a learnable symmetric positive definite transform (parameterized via a Cholesky factor), which provides expressive cross-dimension mixing while remaining well-conditioned and independent of vocabulary size.
-To obtain a canonical shared memory, we construct the token memory using thin polar decomposition: in teacher-mode, we initialize it from a pretrained model’s embedding to preserve token geometry at the start of training; in scratch-mode, we initialize it as a random orthonormal basis.
-PIT is efficient by design: it applies the coupling transform to hidden states in the output head and uses stable triangular solves to map token vectors through the inverse transform, avoiding repeated pseudo-inverse recomputation or introducing no additional parameters beyond the standard softmax head.
+PIT synchronizes the embedding and unembedding by constructing them as coupled projections of a shared latent token memory: the two matrices are derived from the same underlying representation through an invertible coupling.
+This design guarantees that decoding acts as a left-inverse of encoding in the model's hidden space, so the token interface remains aligned rather than drifting during optimization.
+We implement the coupling with a learnable symmetric positive definite transform, parameterized via a Cholesky factor, which provides expressive cross-dimension mixing while remaining well-conditioned and independent of vocabulary size.
+To obtain a canonical shared memory, PIT uses thin polar decomposition for continued pretraining from a source checkpoint and random orthonormal initialization for from-scratch pretraining.
+It applies the coupling transform to hidden states in the output head and uses stable triangular solves to map token vectors through the inverse transform, avoiding repeated pseudo-inverse recomputation or vocabulary-sized auxiliary parameters.